International Institute of Tamil Studies

-The International Institute of Tamil Studies (IITS) is a linguistic research institution based in Chennai, India.
+The International Institute of Tamil Studies (IITS) is a linguistic research institution based in Chennai, Tamil Nadu, India.
 It was established with a view to promoting the cause of Tamil language.

 History

 The International Institute of Tamil Studies was established in 1970 for Tamil research.
 In 2014, the then directors Vijayaraghavan and Manavazhagan proposed setting up a cultural center with permanent exhibition to recreate the history of Tamils unraveled by decades of research, and the government approved it in September the same year.
 The center was opened to the public in a new building in March 2016.

 Infrastructure

 The center has a theatre, which films short eight-to-nine-minute documentaries showcasing photographs, dramatic recreations, videos, film clippings and pictures of sculptures/murals from temples.
 The museum is entirely based on Tamil literature.
 It exhibits paintings on Sangam literature, wood and cement reproductions of artefacts found in various parts of the state, photographs of collections in various other museums, replicas of weapons and implements, and replicas of ancient towns and temples.
 There are also dioramic representations that speak about how kings observed the rules of war, treated subjects rendering justice, and ensured fair-play and compassion to all creatures.